-There are a few extra features, such as USB support, which are closed-source and distributed in separate extension packs.
+There are separate gratis closed-source extension packs with a few extra features, such as USB 2.0 support.

-To add the oracle maintained repository and install VirtualBox, copy paste this command into a terminal:
+To install Virtualbox from the Oracle repository, copy paste this command into a terminal:

 sudo sh -c "echo 'deb http://download.virtualbox.org/virtualbox/debian '$(lsb_release -cs)' contrib non-free' > /etc/apt/sources.list.d/virtualbox.list" && wget -q http://download.virtualbox.org/virtualbox/debian/oracle_vbox.asc -O- | sudo apt-key add - && sudo apt-get update && sudo apt-get install virtualbox-5.0

-The latest version at the time of writing was 5.0.
-If VirtualBox has come out in a newer version than 4.3, you should update the package name in the command to reflect that.
+The latest Virtualbox version at the time of writing was 5.0.
+If a newer version has since been released, please update the package name in the command to reflect that.

 Instructions are compiled from information from: http://www.virtualbox.org/wiki/Linux_Downloads

 See VirtualBox/Previous for information on detailed instructions for older versions of Ubuntu and Virtualbox.